billgreenwald/pgltools/README.md

 ## 1D Operations:

 ![pgltools intersect1D](/Images/Intersect1D.PNG?raw=true)
 Finds the intersection of loci from a pgl file and a standard bed file.
 Following the standard 6 columns, the seventh column holds the locus (A, B, or AB) the bed region overlapped.
-Requires sorted inputs.
+If a single PGL entry overlaps multiple BED entries, a resulting entry will be generated for each intersection event.
+Requires a sorted pgl file.
 Syntax:
 ```
 pgltools intersect1D [options]
 ```